korfuri/django-prometheus/README.md

 [instrumentation](http://prometheus.io/docs/practices/instrumentation/)
 and [naming](http://prometheus.io/docs/practices/naming/).

+## Customizing the metrics name to your own app name
+You can change the metrics name in compliance of the name of your application by using the `APP_NAME` variable in your settings.py or environment.

+Example:

+`APP_NAME = 'my_application'`

+All your metrics will be exported like the example below:

+`my_application_http_requests_latency_seconds_by_view_method`

 ## Importing Django Prometheus using only local settings

 If you wish to use Django Prometheus but are not able to change